Ismail-Opatola/one-conversion-angular-app/README.md

 Angular has its own DI framework, which is typically used in the design of Angular applications to increase their efficiency and modularity

-Dependencies are _Services_ or objects that a class need sot perform its function
+Dependencies are _Services_ or objects that a class needs to perform its function

 DI is a coding pattern in which a class asks for dependencies from extermnal sources rather than creating them itself

 #### Services

-Services allows us to create reusable common shared functionality between various mudule nand component
+- Services allows us to create reusable common shared functionality between various mudule and component

-Services are singleton
+- Services are singleton

-Services are injected into application using Dependency Injection mechanism
+- Services are injected into application using Dependency Injection mechanism

-We need to crete and inject services in components where we want to use them
+- We need to crete and inject services in components where we want to use them

-Services are an abstraction layer or process layer which of our app business logic
+- Services are an abstraction layer or process layer which of our app business logic

-Services are commonly used for making HTTP requests to our endpoints APIs to request and receive the response
+- Services are commonly used for making HTTP requests to our endpoints APIs to request and receive the response

-A servce can have a value, methods or a combination of both
+- A service can have a value, methods or a combination of both

       Contacts - Module
         Components
           create contact
           view contact
           edit contact
           delete contact
         Services
           contacts.service.ts
             HTTP
             Processing Data
             Cleaning Data

-Services are used for sharing data btw components
+- Services are used for sharing data btw components

-Importing and injecting services into components is called **Depency Injection**
+- Importing and injecting services into components is called **Depency Injection**

 ##### Generate services using cli

     ng g c contacts

     ng generate service contacts

     import { Injectable } from '@anguler/core';

 we can generate the service in any folder we want.
 The best practice is always to keep all services related into modules